 No worries.
 So I’ve already emailed you with the short answer, here is the loooooong answer!
 Some of it will apply to you but I’ve also written it so that it will apply to other people too.

 (Dear reader.
-I’m not going to explain the complicated terminology of the G spot area here, so please do click the link below to learn more about that, why it’s not a spot but an area and whereabouts it is (it’s not on Citymapper))
+I’m not going to explain the complicated terminology of the G spot area here.
+Please do click the link below to learn more about that, why it’s not a spot but an area and whereabouts it is)

 Read more about the clitoris, the G spot area, and the vagina